thiagofm/thiagofm.github.com/_posts/2016-02-26-baking-software.md

 You find that in your house you have the needed ingredients: flour, sugar, baking powder, chocolate powder, water.

-Then the needed tools: a kitchen(preferably clean), oven(CLEAN!
-You don't want it to taste like the Turkey from 2 weeks ago, right?), bowl(CLEAN!!!!!!)...
+Then the needed tools: a kitchen, oven, bowl.
+Should I mention that all those tools have to be clean?

 > So, in order to make a tasty cake, you need to make sure that  everything is clean.
 In software, the same applies.
 Sometimes the kitchen is just so messed up that you can't even see the ingredients.
 You need time to clean up things and maybe it wasn't even you that left this mess -- But it could also be you.
 Maybe you had to take the baked cake to your friend's birthday party, it had more priority, you couldn't skip his birthday right?
 (Deadlines).